 Since the first case on enforcement of an adjudicator’s decision of Macob Civil Engineering v Morris Construction Ltd EWHC there have been hundreds of cases dealing with a wide variety of adjudication issues under the Housing Grants, Construction and Regeneration Act 1996.
 Our data base lists in excess of 450 cases reported (in some cases unreported) in England, Wales and Scotland.

-Fenwick Elliott team members are regularly asked by leading legal sector organisations to participate in webinars & podcasts to share their knowledge and expertise of construction and energy law and provide updates on a wide range of topical legal issues.
-Access to download the webinars below may require registration.
+Fenwick Elliott have been involved in a number of industry focused webinars either in-house or asked by leading industry organisations to participate in external webinars to share their knowledge and expertise of construction and energy law and provide updates on a wide range of topical legal issues.